 In Windows 8 and 8.1, you can also use keyboard shortcut Windows Key+I to open Settings Charm and click or tap Personalize.

 In Windows XP, open Desktop tab.

-In Windows Vista, 7 and 8, click Desktop Background:
+In Windows Vista and later, click Desktop Background:

 In Windows XP and Vista, click a picture in the list and click OK.

 By default, there is only one picture selected in Windows 7, 8 and 8.1, and that is why slide show options are disabled.
 If you want only one picture for your Desktop background, just click on the photo and click Save changes button.

 If you are not satisfied with the default photos, you can choose your own.